ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 HTTPS provides confidentiality between the DAP client and the leader, but this is not sufficient since the helper's report shares are relayed through the leader.
-Confidentiality of report shares is achieved by encrypting each report share to a public key held by the respective aggregator using [HPKE].
+Confidentiality of report shares is achieved by encrypting each report share to a public key held by the respective aggregator using {{!HPKE}}.
 Clients fetch the public keys from each aggregator over HTTPS, allowing them to authenticate the server.